jieliangbio/brGMM_BAE/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 ```

 Please replace the repository URL `https://github.com/yourusername/brLCP.git` and the Excel file name `XXX.xlsx` with the actual values.
 Let me know if there are any other details you would like to add or modify!
+If you have any questions, feel free to contact me at jie.liang@awi.de.